Director of Graduate Programs: Karen Alessi

 The program provides management education at the master's level for students with varied undergraduate backgrounds: business and economics, engineering and science, and others.

 Applications are invited from individuals who have earned undergraduate or graduate degrees in any discipline or field of study.
 To be considered for admission, the applicant must submit the following to the Graduate Admissions Office:

-- A completed graduate application for admission with payment of appropriate application fee;
+- A completed graduate application for admission.

 - A complete set of official undergraduate transcripts as evidence of an earned baccalaureate degree from an accredited institution of higher education.

 - The contract information or email addresses of three recommenders who can comment on the applicant's academic and professional qualifications.
 The recommenders will be asked to submit a letter of recommendation.

 - A resume showing the applicant's education and work experience.